pulibrary/ExcelAlmaLookup/README.md

 2. In the options window, click "Add-ins" in the left sidebar.
 3. On the bottom of the window, next to "Manage", select "Excel Add-Ins", and click "Go...".
 4. In the dialog that appears, click "Browse...".
 Navigate to the installation directory, and select the file "CatalogLookup.xlam".
 Then click "OK".
 5. Click "OK" again in the Add-ins dialog, and close the options window.
-The "Library Tools" tab and "Look up in Catalog" button should appear, as shown above.
+The "Library Tools" tab and "Look up in Catalog" button should appear, as shown above in the [Installation](#installation) section.

 ## Setting Up the Query
 Open an Excel spreadsheet and highlight the columns/rows containing the data you want to search for in Alma.
 (You can highlight specific cells, entire rows/columns, or the entire spreadsheet.)
 Then, click the “Look Up in Catalog” button.
 The following dialog box will appear: